Homotopy of profinite groups: Abstract

 \section{Abstract}

 We study simplicial profinite groups with a view towards applications in profinite combinatorial group theory.
 This approach provides a natural framework to the concept of pro-$\mathfrak{C}$-presentation of a pro-$\mathfrak{C}$-group $G$ as a 1-truncation of its free simplicial pro-$\mathfrak{C}$-resolution.
 The category of simplicial pro-$\mathfrak{C}$-groups has closed simplicial model category structure.
 This yields a possibility to define some old and new derived functors as left Quillen derived functors from this simplicial model category.
-When $\mathfrak{C}$ is a class of L-groups we construct free simplical pro-L-resolution functorially.
+When $\mathfrak{C}$ is a L-groups we construct free simplical pro-L-resolution functorially.
 We introduce settings of $\Delta$-adic and Zassenhaus filtrations for free simplical pro-p-resolutions and derive some calculations for pro-p-groups.
-A usage of pro-p-Curtis-Rector spectral sequences helps to shed homotopical light on Golod-Shafarevitch type results.
+The usage of pro-p-Curtis-Rector spectral sequences sheds homotopical light on Golod-Shafarevitch type results.